GabrielBB/rss-node-mongo/README.md

-# RSS-to-NodeJS-to-MongoDB
+# RNM: RSS > Node JS > Mongo DB
-A base example project for requesting and parsing a RSS feed from Node JS and bulking new posts to MongoDB.
-Posts that are already in the database will be ignored
+RNM is a Node JS module to request and parse a RSS feed and save the contents to Mongo DB.
+It makes sure only the new content is appended to your collection.
+You only provide the RSS URI and your database connection string and it is done.